crownstone/bluenet/docs/MESH_ACKED.md

 This document shows the code flow for acked mesh messages, based on an example command.
+A lot of details are left out, so we can focus on how the ack/reply is implemented.

 Example case:
 - The user sends a mesh command via UART to Crownstone 1.
 - The mesh command orders Crownstone 1 to send an acked, single target, mesh message to Crownstone 2.
 - The mesh message is a control command to print something ("hi") to UART.
 - After Crownstone 2 printed the text, it sends a reply to Crownstone 1.
-- Crownstone 1 then reports the result via UART.
+- Crownstone 1 then reports the result via UART, with a `Mesh result` message, and a `Mesh ack all` message.
+See the [UART protocol](protocol/UART_PROTOCOL.md#rx-data-types-events-and-replies)

 The communication is as follows: